10-Year-Old Twins, Father Killed In Murder Suicide

 The murder-suicide happened in the 6200 block of North Richmond in Chicago’s West Rogers Park neighborhood early Monday morning.
 Police say the victims, a boy and a girl, were fatally shot in the back of the head by their 45-year-old father.

 The 10-year-old boy has been identified as Mason Sanders.
 The 10-year-old girl has been identified as Addison Sanders.
+The father has been identified as Derrick Sanders.

 The father died of a self-inflicted gunshot wound.